 What better way to explore Vancouver with kids than on the Hop-on, Hop-off Bus.
 In good weather, the vintage double-decker vehicle is open to the elements as you travel among the more than 20 stops on the itinerary.
 Hop on and off throughout the day to see all of Vancouver's top attractions or stay on for one 90-minute ride.

 Why is a fast-food restaurant on our list of things to do with kids?
 White Spot restaurants are somewhat of a provincial treasure in BC and very kid-friendly.
-Since 1928, White Spot restaurants have been serving up their patented and outrageously delicious Triple "O" Burgers and fresh cut fries (what fast-food restaurants still serve fresh cut fries?).
-Today, the menu has expanded to include salads, AAA steaks, BC chicken, pastas, and stir-fries.
+Since 1928, White Spot restaurants have been serving up their patented and outrageously delicious Triple "O" Burgers and fresh-cut fries (what fast-food restaurants still serve fresh-cut fries?).
+Today, the menu has expanded to include salads, AAA steaks, BC chicken, pasta, and stir-fries.

 Vancouver is surrounded by water, so why not take advantage of it.
-Enjoy one of the half-dozen beaches or the giant outdoor pools at Second Beach in downtown Stanley Park or at Kitsilano Beach just a few minutes car ride away.
+Enjoy one of the half-dozen beaches or the giant outdoor pools at Second Beach in downtown Stanley Park or at Kitsilano Beach just a few minute car-ride away.
 Both offer the joy of swimming outdoors in heated ocean-fed pools that are safe for toddlers and adults alike.